 Flex Pharma, Inc. (the "Company") is a biotechnology company that was incorporated in Delaware on February 26, 2014 and has a principal place of business in Boston, Massachusetts.
 The Company is developing innovative and proprietary treatments for nocturnal leg cramps and spasms associated with severe neuromuscular conditions.
-The Company believes that activation of certain receptors in primary sensory neurons reduces the repetitive firing, or hyperexcitability, of alpha-motor neurons, thereby preventing or reducing the frequency and intensity of muscle cramps and spasms.
-The Company also believes that it is the only company developing products based on this mechanism of muscle cramp and spasm inhibition.
+The Company believes that the chemical neuro-stimulation of certain receptors in primary sensory neurons by our proprietary treatment reduces the repetitive firing, or hyperexcitability, of alpha-motor neurons, thereby preventing or reducing the frequency and intensity of muscle cramps and spasms.